How to Choose the Best Interactive Display for Business?

 When exploring your interactive flat panel display options, take some time to look at the types of presentation files your business uses.
 Compatibility is an often overlooked part of the buying process for collaboration tools but can save users plenty of hours in getting up to speed with things.

 We live in an interconnected world.
 So much so that lots of business is conducted on mobile devices today.
-Consider the mirroring capabilities of the displays you wish to buy, and check if the interactive flat panel display you’re looking for wireless screen mirroring from mobile devices or collaborative apps like ScreenShare Pro.
+Consider the mirroring capabilities of the displays you wish to buy, and check if the interactive flat panel display you’re looking for supports wirelessly screen mirror technology and includes a screen-sharing app.

 How will you share your information post-presentation?
 It can be a troubling and time-consuming thing to email presentations to all participants following a meeting.
 But AG Neovo features a unique asset in that its built-in email function can send fully detailed, annotated swathes of data to all users with ease.